sagemath/trac_to_gh/Issue 3513.md

 # Issue 3513: modular symbols -- remove the compute_dual option to decomposition

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3513

 Original creator: was